gato365/visualizeAmericaCities/README.md

 ## 4a.
 Obtaining and Saving Data
   1. Read in necessary codes from borough_state_data.xlsx and county_state_data.xlsx (the ANSI and FIPS codes)
-  2. For each county:
+  2. For each county: <br />
     a.
-Call get_decennial from the tidycensus package, inputting the ANSI and FIPS codes as arguments
+Call get_decennial from the tidycensus package, inputting the ANSI and FIPS codes as arguments <br />
     b.
-Remove rows with empty simple feature objects (https://r-spatial.github.io/sf/articles/sf1.html)
+Remove rows with empty simple feature objects (https://r-spatial.github.io/sf/articles/sf1.html) <br />
     c.
-Group by county name, calculate % of race breakdown
+Group by county name, calculate % of race breakdown <br />
     d.
-Dynamically construct the dataframe name, assign it to the global environment, and add its name to a vector
+Dynamically construct the dataframe name, assign it to the global environment, and add its name to a vector <br />
   3. Save everything in the above vector to an RDA file
   4. Do steps 2 and 3 for boroughs